hindutva/hindutva.github.io/content/main/books/chapekar_autobio.md

 another in associating with low characters and in smearing his body with the red earth of a gymnasium, and the third in composing aryas.
 Any discerning person can gain an insight into their ways of life.
 How can these men know my worth ?
 They would have given us support, had we been either pigeon-flyers, gymnasts or composers of aryas.+++(4)+++ Let this pass.

-Some days after we had been disappointed in this manner, my brother, Balkrishna alias Bapurao, went from Poona to Kolhapur.
+Some days after we had been
+disappointed in this manner, my brother, Balkrishna alias Bapurao, went from Poona to Kolhapur.
 With the express purpose of paying a visit to Sayajirao (sic) of Kolhapur.
 As he was not there my brother walked to the fort at Panhala and paid him a visit there.
-He first presented a cocoanut to him with great respect and then said : " (Your ancestors and) you have been our patrons from ancient times.
+He first presented a coconut to him with great respect and then said : " (Your ancestors and) you have been our patrons from ancient times.
 We Brahmins have always served your throne.
 I, therefore, pray that you will be generously pleased to enlist us in a cavalry regiment."
 When my brother made this verbal petition, one of his